Philips To Acquire RespirTech For Respiratory Care Device

 Additionally, the system can be utilized in the home along with a ‘robust clinical support program’ for ongoing patient management.

-As John Frank, Philips’ Business leader, Sleep & Respiratory Care stated,
+As John Frank, Philips's Business leader, Sleep & Respiratory Care stated,

-RespirTech’s vest therapy can be applied to a range of respiratory conditions and various neuromuscular diseases, where patients’ compromised abilities to cough often leads to serious respiratory complications and associated higher care costs.
+RespirTech’s vest therapy can be applied to a range of respiratory conditions and various neuromuscular diseases, where patients’ compromised abilities to cough often lead to serious respiratory complications and associated higher care costs.
 By helping these patients help themselves, we aim to enhance the patient’s quality of life and reduce the overall cost of care.

 As the ‘smoker generation’ ages, the number of COPD sufferers is expected to increase.
 According to a GBI Research 2013 market report, the global COPD treatment market is expected to reach $15.6 billion by 2019, up markedly from $11.3 billion in 2013.